 Arts Teacher Support Grants

-At least six weeks before the project begins (for FY21 grants, no later than April 3, 2021)
+At least six weeks before the project begins

 To help arts teachers acquire the supplies, materials, professional development, or other tools/expertise needed to innovate in arts classrooms

 Most public, private, and charter schools in SC

 August 15, 2020 - May 15, 2021

 1:2 (grantee:SCAC); no match required for public schools that qualify for Title 1 funding

 The FY21 application period for this category has closed.
 Guidelines for FY22 grants (for projects taking place between September 1, 2021 and June 30, 2022) will be posted in mid-June 2021, and applications will be accepted starting July 1, 2021.

 The SC Arts Commission has replaced Teacher Standards Implementation (TSI) Grants with Arts Teacher Support Grants.